Yarden-Ankonina/flip-streak/PRD.md

     - Maximum drag distance is constrained to keep coin visible
     - Boundaries prevent coin from being moved too far left/right or up/down
     - When touch ends, coin snaps back to center position
+  - **Coin Centering During Flip**:
+    - When flip animation starts, coin automatically centers to middle of canvas (0, 0, 0)
+    - Prevents coin from overflowing outside visible area during flip
+    - Smooth transition to center position at flip start
+- **Flip Trigger Methods** (User can choose in settings):
-- **Swipe Up (Flip Trigger)**:
+  - **Swipe Up (Default)**:
     - User swipes upward with thumb to initiate the flip
     - The speed of the swipe determines the rotational impulse applied
     - Only upward swipes trigger the flip animation
     - Coin spins/flips in 3D space with physics-based motion
+    - **Swipe Sensitivity**: Adjustable sensitivity bar in settings
+      - Controls how sensitive the swipe detection is
+      - Lower sensitivity = requires faster/longer swipe
+      - Higher sensitivity = easier to trigger flip
+      - Default: Medium sensitivity
+  - **Flip Button (Alternative)**:
+    - User can tap a button to flip the coin
+    - Button appears at bottom center of screen (above result counter)
+    - Uses medium velocity for consistent flips
+    - Button is disabled during flip animation to prevent multiple flips
+    - Can be toggled on/off in settings panel
 - **Physics Simulation**:
   - Coin always falls using physics (gravity + ground collision)
   - Realistic physics simulation for every flip